sqorn/sqorn/docs/docs/tutorial.md

 })
 ```

-## Basic Queries

 `sq` is the query-building interface.
 It has methods for building and executing SQL queries.

-Query-building methods are chainable and callable as template literal tags.
+Query-building methods are chainable.
+They return an new, updated, immutable query-building instance.
+All methods can be called as either regular functions or as template literal tags.

 Execution methods return a Promise for results.

-### Manual
+## Manual Queries

 Construct a query manually with `sq.l`.